yahya1dev/learning-certifications/README.md

 ## 📝 Usage

-- Le **Statut** est mis à jour au début de chaque cycle
+- The **Status** is updated at the beginning of each cycle
-- Le **Certificat** est ajouté après son obtention
+- The **Certificate** is added after it is obtained
-- Des notes ou des liens vers des projets pratiques peuvent être ajoutés dans la colonne Notes
+- Notes or links to practical projects can be added in the Notes column
-- La mise à jour hebdomadaire du README reflète les progrès réels dans Notion
+- The weekly README update reflects actual progress in Notion